vimontgames/vgframework/README.md

 # changelog

 ## 0.22
-Skinned BLAS updates for RT
+Skinned BLAS updates for RT\
+Add icons for component types\
+Depth/Stencil Shader Resource Views\
+Fix Vulkan RenderDoc capture crash because of RayTracing used in bindless root signature

 ## 0.21
 Add support for inline RayTracing with BLAS & TLAS for DirectX12/Vulkan\